klepsydra-technologies/kpsr-tutorial/tutorials/chapter3.md

 In this example, these functions are empty, except for log messages to let us know that the functions were called correctly.
-Note that the two classes `ApplicationService` and `ControlService` are completely independent of ROS, DDS or any middleware and deal with the sensors/controllers of the cubesat.
+Note that the two classes `ApplicationService` and `ControlService` are completely independent of ROS or any middleware and deal with the sensors/controllers of the cubesat.

 <a name="specific-tutorials-for-each-case"></a>